AI34B:

 Parameterizing Thermodynamic Feedback of Sea Spray at the Air-Sea Interface: A small-scale perspective via Direct Numerical Simulations (649496)

-Tianze Peng, University of Notre Dame, Notre Dame, IN, United States and David H Richter, University of Notre Dame, Department of Civil & Environmental Engineering & Earth Sciences, Notre Dame, IN, United States
+Tianze Peng, University of Notre Dame, Notre Dame, IN, United States and David H Richter, University of Notre Dame, Department of Civil & Environmental Engineering & Earth Sciences, Notre Dame, United States

 Sea Spray Generation by Collective Bubble Bursting (644189)